When I moved to New York City, people told me over and over: “It’s so expensive!”

 Planning meals, whether eaten in or out, will make it easier to avoid being stuck hungry at a location where a pricey restaurant’s the closest option.
 The occasional spontaneous trip is fun, but as a rule, know where you’re going (or ordering from) ahead of time and how much it will cost.

 Carry snacks and water!
 Food that can travel—sandwiches, fruit, granola bars—work well for an urban, on-the-go lifestyle.
+A banana comes with its own carrying case.
+Your water will save you a couple bucks.

 Fun: Find free attractions